Ana84Cunha/LGC_NUnitAPI_Challenge2/README.md

 ## Getting Started
 To get started with this project, you will need to:
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine: https://github.com/Ana84Cunha/LGC_NUnitAPI_Challenge2.git
 2. Open the project in your IDE (e.g., Visual Studio or VS Code).
 3. Ensure the necessary dependencies are installed(e.g.
 4. Attempt to run the tests.